 Dave has dedicated his career to creating a fairer economy for all working families.

 My name is Dave Min.
-I live and work in Irvine, and I am running for Congress because we deserve a representative who actually represents our community and our values.
-I want my kids to grow up in the same America that attracted my parents and so many immigrants like them to this country—where everyone has a fair shot at the American dream, where we prioritize our environment and the education of our children, and where we maintain the spirit of openness and innovation that makes America so special.
+I live and work in Irvine, and I am running for State Senate because we deserve a representative who actually represents our community and our values.
+I want my kids to grow up in the same California that attracted my parents and so many immigrants like them to come plant roots here—where everyone has a fair shot at the American dream, where we prioritize our environment and the education of our children, and where we maintain the spirit of openness and innovation that makes America so special.

 I met my wife Jane, who is the most amazing woman I know, while attending Harvard Law School.
 Jane and I are colleagues at UCI Law, where she teaches Family Law and runs our law school’s Domestic Violence Clinic.
 Jane is also the founder and director of UC Irvine’s Initiative to End Family Violence, a signature initiative of the university working to find better solutions to the terrible and unfortunately all too common problem of domestic abuse and violence.

 We are grateful to be raising our three young children in Irvine.
 We love Orange County’s vibrance, diversity, and neighborliness, and of course the weather is amazing.
 To Jane and me, this district represents the very best of California and America.